 As participating communities are located on Kootenay Lake, water issues emerged as an important focus.
 The conservation fund’s terms of reference reflect this, listing aquatic systems and conservation of water, wildlife, and habitat as the fund themes.

-From 2016 to 2018, the Kootenay Lake Local Conservation Fund approved 14 grants totalling just over $161,000.
-This local investment has leveraged twice that amount in external grants and in-kind support, not including a large conservation acquisition, which if included, raises the leveraged funding to 48 times additional funding.
+From 2016 to 2020, the Kootenay Lake Local Conservation Fund approved 29 grants totalling nearly $400,000.
+This local investment has leveraged over three times that amount in external grants and in-kind support, not including a large conservation acquisition, which if included, raises the leveraged funding to 48 times additional funding.